"Enjoy every moment like it is your last.” That phrase was my motto I lived by this past year.

 Arlington High School

-SCHOOL PROFILE Located less than half an hour from Boston, Arlington High School offers a rigorous academic curriculum including an internship program and more than 15 AP courses.
+Located less than half an hour from Boston, Arlington High School offers a rigorous academic curriculum including an internship program and more than 15 AP courses.
 Boston’s public transit system stops by the high school allowing easy access into the city.
 The school’s outstanding STEM program has a unique video game and web development program.
 FACILITIES Campus facilities include various outdoor sports fields, a media center, and a historical Colonial-style building in the center of campus.
 Students have the opportunity to participate in the school’s news station at the local access television studios located across the street from the high school.
 SPORTS AND ARTS Arlington High School’s 30 boys and girls teams consistently win state championships in sports such as ice hockey, lacrosse, cross country, and soccer.
-Unique arts opportunities at Arlington include songwriting and film scoring as well as a student-run school newspaper a student-produced public news station
+Unique arts opportunities at Arlington include songwriting and film scoring as well as a student-run school newspaper and student-produced public news station.
+The theater

 Marblehead High School